 Donna Krache, President

 Donna Krache is an award-winning producer, writer and educator who has worked for CNN, the Atlanta Journal-Constitution and Georgia State University, and supported several business and organizations in crafting messages and executing media events.
 Among her professional accomplishments, Donna Krache

-While at CNN, she won three Peabody Awards for coverage of Hurricane Katrina and its Aftermath, the 2008 Presidential Primary Campaigns and Debates, and the Gulf Oil Spill in 2010.
+- Won three Peabody Awards for coverage of Hurricane Katrina and its Aftermath, the 2008 Presidential Primary Campaigns and Debates, and the Gulf Oil Spill in 2010.

-She’s authored articles for CNN, the Marietta Daily Journal and others, and web content for businesses in service industries.
-Donna has written speeches, press releases, broadcast scripts, program proposals, educational and training curricula, email copy and more.
+- Has written speeches, press releases, broadcast scripts, program proposals, educational and training curricula, email copy and more.
 She is a copy editor proficient in Associated Press (AP) style.

 In addition, Donna has a team of experienced videographers, photographers, editors and on-air talent at the ready, should your project require these skills.